yetanalytics/flint/doc/graph.md

 ### `:from`

 Used in queries, `:from` denotes the _default_ graph that the query operates on.
-Syntactically, the `:from` clause can be an IRI or prefixed, or a vector of **one** such IRI.
+Syntactically, the `:from` clause can be an IRI or prefixed IRI, or a vector of **one** such IRI.

 The example:
 ```clojure